top of page

 that carries you.

-and can still take a round alone in between —
+you can still take a walk through the forest alone —

 Many say after a short time:

-“I didn’t know that work could feel this light.”
+“I did not know work could feel this light.”

 not of exhaustion.